United Women in Faith Reading Program

 3. Reporting your Reading Program

-If you have read at least one book from each of the five UWF Reading Program categories since the previous September, you submit a list of the books that you read to the ECRD Reading Program Coordinator so you can be recognized at our District UWF Annual Celebration.
+If you have read at least one book from each of the five UWF Reading Program categories, you submit a list of the books that you read to the ECRD Reading Program Coordinator so you can be recognized at our District UWF Annual Celebration.
 You may use the Reading Program Reporting Form found here or just send an email with your name, church name and the list of titles read.

-You may count books read between Sept.
-1 and August 31.
-Books read from lists going back for 5 years may be counted as long as they weren’t counted in previous years.
+You may count books read between September 1 and August 31.
+Books read from lists going back for 5 years may be counted as long as they were not counted in previous years.
 Youth and children’s books may be counted.
+Books labeled as “BONUS BOOKS”, count as two books.
 Mission u textbooks also may be counted.
-Faith Talks podcasts count toward the Spiritual Growth category: listening to two podcasts counts as one book; listening to three counts as a bonus book.
+Faith Talks podcasts count toward the Spiritual Growth category: listening to two podcasts counts as one book; listening to three counts as two books.

 5. Who can I contact if I have other questions about the Reading Program?